-In a direct follow-up article, we plan to establish an additional perspective on Lie algebra and Lie group contractions using \emph{super} and \emph{graded} Lie theory: Explicitly, Lie algebra expansions of order \(k = 1\) inherit the structure of \emph{super} Lie algebras, while expansions for finite \(k \in \mathbb{N}_{\geq 2}\) inherit the structure of \emph{graded-nilpotent} Lie algebras.
-Notably, super and graded-nilpotent Lie algebras can be integrated using so-called \emph{Harish-Chandra modules}, cf.\ \cite{SCHEUNERT2005324,Gavarini}: This corresponds essentially to the semidirect product structure we found in \Cref{eq:pullback_group_expansion}.
+In a direct follow-up article, we plan to establish an additional perspective on Lie algebra and Lie group contractions using \emph{super} and \emph{graded} Lie theory: Explicitly, Lie algebra expansions of order \(k = 0\) (i.e.\ contractions) inherit the structure of \emph{super} Lie algebras, while expansions truncated at finite \(k \in \N\) inherit the structure of \emph{nilpotent graded} Lie algebras.
+Notably, super and nilpotent graded Lie algebras can be integrated using so-called \emph{Harish-Chandra modules}, cf.\ \cite{SCHEUNERT2005324,Gavarini}: This corresponds essentially to the semidirect product structure we found in \Cref{thm:k-th-expansion}.

 Furthermore, we plan to obtain a \emph{derived} version using the dual perspective of the Chevalley--Eilenberg cochain complex, cf.\ \cite{Jubin_Kotov_Poncin_Salnikov}.
 Moreover, we want to obtain a similar construction for Lie algebroids and Lie groupoids, as well as \(L_\infty\)-algebras and \(L_\infty\)-groups, cf.\ \cite{Getzler}.